 Surf tricks, aerials, and more have become a much more common sight in the surf world today.
 This blog will hopefully explain some of these tricks and help double your surfing IQ.
-Next time you’re watching a surf competition and John John Florence rips an air reverse you’ll be able to recognize it and all your friends will think you’re awesome!
+Next time you’re watching a surf competition.
+And John John Florence rips an air reverse you’ll be able to recognize it and all your friends will think you’re awesome!

 Alright so let’s break it down …

 The bottom turn is the most crucial and probably most common maneuver in surfing.
-This is where it all begins.
+So, This is where it all begins.
 The turn is usually the initial turn after dropping in on a wave.
 It allows the surfer to propel themselves channeling their speed and force towards the face of the wave.

-The cutback is another significant maneuver in surfing.
+Similarly, the cutback is another significant maneuver in surfing.
 Carving allows you to slow down with a good purpose.
 The movement takes the surfer away from the shoulder into the pocket of the wave and then back into the energy zone.

 The floater is a classic surf trick that involves gliding horizontally over the wave’s lip.
 The surfer is using speed to go over the top of a crumbling area of the wave, and not around it.